 Currently, Tramel continues to inspire and lead students in her role as an Instructor of Clinical Family Medicine at the Primary Care Physician Assistant Program at the Keck School of Medicine of USC, where she is a clinical coordinator and co-director of Clinical Skills IV.
 She devotes time to the USC PA Pipeline Program and the Ruth Webb Society, where she continues to work with diverse students who are pursuing the path to becoming PAs.

 Acknowledgments: This biography was prepared by Claire Norman with the assistance of Ms. Tramel and was submitted to the Society in February 2019.
-The photographs are courtesy of Ms. Tramel, the Keck School of Medicine, and the PA History Society (the first black and white photograph).
+The photographs are courtesy of Ms. Tramel and the Keck School of Medicine.